-As part of Loyola’s Health Sciences Division, the Marcella Niehoff School of Nursing is home to the oldest baccalaureate nursing program in Illinois, with the first class admitted in 1935.
+As part of Loyola’s Health Sciences Campus, the Marcella Niehoff School of Nursing is home to the oldest baccalaureate nursing program in Illinois, with the first class admitted in 1935.
 Today, the school remains a leader in nursing education, offering undergraduate, graduate, and doctoral programs.

-The School of Nursing also maintains clinical partnerships with some of the best health-care facilities in the Chicago area, allowing students to gain real-world nursing experience caring for diverse patient populations in different areas of practice.
+The School of Nursing also maintains clinical partnerships with some of the best health-care facilities in the Chicago area, allowing students to gain real-world nursing experience caring for diverse patient populations in varying areas of practice.
 While there’s no guarantee as to where students will complete their clinical rotations, these are just a few of our health-care partners:

 - Advocate Lutheran General Hospital